Skip to main content

 This chapter describes a few important topics and features of Maschine’s routing and assignment system.
 Understanding these will be of great help in numerous Maschine workflows:

-Most of the features described here can be accessed via the Channel properties.
-Channel properties are global settings that apply to a particular Sound, Group, or to the Master independently of which Plug-ins are loaded in its Plug-in slots.
+Most of routing and assignment features can be accessed via the Channel properties.
+Channel properties are global settings that apply to a particular Sound, Group, or to the Master independently of which Plug-ins are loaded in it.

 Channel properties are organized into four sets.
 Similar sets of properties are available for all channels (Sounds, Groups, and Master): Input properties (unavailable for the Master), Output properties, Groove properties, and Macro properties.

 You can access Channel properties and their parameters via the same procedure as for Plug-ins, both in the software and from your controller.
-Please refer to section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area for a detailed description.
+Please refer to section Navigating Channel properties, Plug-ins, and Parameter pages for a detailed description.

 The Input properties, Output properties, and Macro properties are covered in the following sections.
 For more information on the Groove properties, please refer to section Groove.